FraunhoferIOSB/FROST-GeoJsonImporter/README.md

 The GeoJSON Importer takes a GeoJSON file containing a Feature collection, parses each feature in turn, and create a SensorThings Location and (optionally) a Thing for each Feature.

-1. First it loads a cache of existing Locations and Things from the target SensorThings API service.
+1. First it loads a cache of existing Entities from the target SensorThings API service.
    Which Entities are loaded depends on the `CacheFilter` that is used.
 Each entity is assigned a key, based on the `CacheKey` template.
 2. For each Feature it creates a Location Entity, generating name, description and properties using the respective templates.
 3. It checks the cache to see if the generated Entity already exists on the server, by searching it based on the `CacheKey` template.